 Create reports on the performance of your Promoted Listings campaigns

 Promoted Listings includes a reporting service that lets you create five different types of reports that gives sellers different views of how their promotions are performing.
-For details, see Creating Promoted Listing reports.
+For details, see Promoted Listings reporting.

 Promoted Listings requirements and restrictions